asimsinan/LLM-Research/Readme.md

 71. ["I Want It That Way": Enabling Interactive Decision Support Using Large Language Models and Constraint Programming](http://arxiv.org/abs/2312.06908v1), Connor Lawless, Jakob Schoeffer, Lindy Le, Kael Rowan, Shilad Sen, Cristina St. Hill, Jina Suh, Bahar Sarrafzadeh, 12-12-2023

-   ### Categories

     ### Abstract
     A critical factor in the success of decision support systems is the accurate modeling of user preferences.
 Psychology research has demonstrated that users often develop their preferences during the elicitation process, highlighting the pivotal role of system-user interaction in developing personalized systems.